astropy/reproject/docs/celestial.rst

 Currently, this package implements interpolation and spherical polygon intersection.

-The reprojection/resampling is always done assuming that the image is in **surface brightness units**.
+.. note:: The reprojection/resampling is always done assuming that the image is in
+          **surface brightness units**.
 For example, if you have an image with a constant value of 1, reprojecting the image to an image with twice as high resolution will result in an image where all pixels are all 1.
+This limitation is due to the interpolation algorithms (the fact that interpolation can be used implicitly assumes that the pixel values can be interpolated which is only the case with surface brightness units).
+If you have an image in flux units, first convert it to surface brightness, then use the functions described below.
+In future, we will provide a convenience function to return the area of all the pixels to make it easier.

 .. _interpolation: